-In 2010, as unrest faded from the streets, Ahmadinejad sought to move beyond the electionrelated unrest and to promote the interests of his loyalists.
+In 2010, as unrest faded from the streets, Ahmadinejad sought to move beyond the election-related unrest and to promote the interests of his loyalists.
 In September 2010, Ahmadinejad sought to appoint "special envoys" to several world regions to circumvent longtime diplomats in the Foreign Ministry.
 The appointments reportedly led the Foreign Minister, Manuchehr Mottaki, to threaten to resign, withdrawing that threat only after intervention by the office of the Supreme Leader, who intervened to downgrade the appointments to that of "advisers."
 Ahmadinejad finally gained Khamene'i's acquiescence to dismiss Mottaki on December 13, 2010, while Mottaki was abroad.
 Ahmadinejad replaced him with civilian nuclear chief Ali Akbar Salehi.
-(His replacement at the civilian nuclear agency was named in February 2011.)
 Many interpreted Ahmadinejad's personnel shifts as narrowing his inner circle to only the most trusted confidants.